roe-dl/weewx-precipmeter/README.md

 [DataBindings]
     ...
-    # additional section for an extra database to store the SNMP data
+    # additional section for an extra database to store the disdrometer data
     # optional!
     [[preicp_binding]]
         database = precip_sqlite